Learn about Climate Change.

 Climate change is already affecting Evansville.

 Average annual precipitation has increased 5.6 inches since 1895.
-More rain will increase the risk of flooding and pollute our water as combined sewer systems overflow and fertilizers run off from farm fields and backyards.
+More rain will increase the risk of flooding and pollute our water as pocket option trading combined sewer systems overflow and fertilizers run off from farm fields and backyards.

 Check out this fact sheet to see how climate change will impact Evansville and Vanderburgh County.